People Also Ask SEO: How to Optimize for PAA Boxes

 What People Also Ask is

-PAA is a block of 3-4 expandable questions Google injects near the top of the SERP for most informational queries.
-Click any question, an answer block expands inline showing a 40-60 word answer pulled from a single source, with a “From [URL]” attribution.
-Click again and 3-4 more questions appear underneath.
-The block fans out indefinitely.
+People Also Ask is a block of 3-4 expandable questions Google injects near the top of the SERP for most informational queries.
+Click any question and an answer block expands inline.
+The expanded answer is a 40-60 word block pulled from a single source, carrying a “From [URL]” attribution.
+Click again and 3-4 more questions appear underneath, so the block fans out indefinitely.

-1. PAA is a citation surface, not a ranking surface.
-Your URL is cited with the answer; users see the answer first, your domain second.
-The click-through rate is real but lower than featured snippets: call it 5-15% per cited block.
+First, People Also Ask is a citation surface, not a ranking surface.
+Your URL is cited alongside the answer, so users read the answer first and see your domain second.
+The click-through rate is real but lower than a featured snippet, roughly 5-15% per cited block.

-2. PAA selection is decoupled from organic rank.
+Second, PAA selection is decoupled from organic rank.
 Google picks the best-structured answer to each question, not the highest-ranking page on the parent query.
-This is why mid-rank pages with well-formatted answers regularly out-cite top-10 pages with prose-heavy ones.
+This is why mid-rank pages with clean answers regularly out-cite top-10 pages built on dense prose.

-The strategic implication: if your page can’t realistically crack the top 5 organically, PAA is a faster, cheaper way to appear on the same SERP.
+The strategic implication is direct.
+If your page cannot realistically crack the top 5 organically, People Also Ask is a faster, cheaper way to appear on the same SERP.

 Independent analyses from seoClarity and Search Engine Land converge on four factors:

 Strip the theory.
-The HTML pattern that wins PAA citations is:
+The HTML pattern that wins People Also Ask citations is:

 <h2>What is X?</h2>